viviRbi/vyNote/readme.md

 31. What’s the difference between scalability, elasticity, and resiliency?
 What is autoscaling?

 # Hibernate
-1. What is Hibernate?
+## What is Hibernate?
 What is JPA?
+- Hibernate is a framework which provides some abstraction layer, meaning that the programmer does not have to worry about the implementations, Hibernate does the implementations for you internally like Establishing a connection with the database, writing query to perform CRUD operations etc.
+-JPA is just a specification that make it easy for object-relational mapping to manage relational data in Java applications.
+It provides a platform to work directly with objects instead of using SQL statements.

-2. What is the benefit of using Hibernate over JDBC?
+## What is the benefit of using Hibernate over JDBC?
+- Too much boiler code in JDBC
+- Have to convert data from each column while JPA helps us to return object

 3. Tell me about some of the JPA annotations you have worked with?
 What do they do?
 How do you specify multiplicity relationships with JPA annotations?